alanng10/Tool/Docue/a.md

 Tool is tool module list written in Class Lang.

-Tool can be park tool.
+Tool is park tool.

-Tool can have park style.
+Tool has park style.

 This is enough infra to make tool of any style.